AandrewBaggioSahayaArokiadoss/Purely-Graph-Based-Sync-Simulation/README.md

    for some diagonal positive-definite matrix \(P\), scalar \(a\), and constant \(c > 0\).

 2. **Directed spanning tree in the network.**
-   The graph must contain a directed spanning tree, meaning there is a root node or root strongly connected component from which every other node is reachable by a directed path.
+   The graph must contain a directed spanning tree, meaning there is a root vertex or root strongly connected component from which every other vertex is reachable by a directed path.

 These conditions are sufficient for the coupling-strength assignment method used in the notebook.